 - Starry Night BlueStar Wireless Telescope Controller (bluetooth)

 We are unable to support a high density of these devices in our area, with so many people.
-Without the ban, our wireless internet capacity will be greatly reduced and your observing neighbors with similar devices will likely experience interference, contention, and other problems.
+You should anticipate that the wireless internet capacity on the fields will be greatly reduced and your observing neighbors with similar devices will likely experience interference, contention, and other problems.
 TSP cannot increase the capacity other than to pay for an increase in the bandwidth but that is not always sufficient to accommodate all of the device that are active on the Ranch during TSP.
 Click Here for More Explanation.

 One possible solution is to use a wired-connection, such as the SkyWire Serial Accessory, which uses a direct wire to your telescope.

-- Do Not operate your own Wireless Router, Access Point, Range Extender, Wireless Print Server, Wireless Peer-to-Peer Network, Wireless Remote Control System or Bluetooth device at TSP.
+- Do Not operate your own Wireless Router, Access Point, Range Extender, Wireless Print Server, Wireless Peer-to-Peer Network, Wireless Remote Control System or Bluetooth device during TSP.
 There are a limited number of open frequencies in the area and Prude Ranch uses all of them to deliver Internet access.
 Turning on your Wireless Router (or any device listed above) will slow response times for everyone else unnecessarily (due to radio switching) as the competing routers work out whose computer goes to what router.